ArturoDent/command-alias/README.md

 ## Known Issues

 * see `Requirements` above re: reload on changes.

 * Don't use the same command in multiple places in the settings.

+* If there are multiple vscode windows open with this extension running, they will all get the notification prompt to reload when making a `command alias` setting change in any one window.
+It has been my experience that it is sufficient to just reload the window where you made the settings changes.

 ## Release Notes

 * 0.1.0 &emsp;  Initial release.
 * 0.1.2 &emsp;  Fixed: notification only appears if change 'command-alias' setting.
+* 0.2.1 &emsp;  Worked on reload not updating properly on a `category` change.

 ### TODO